hkimani/networking/chat/README.md

 Start the server first
 `./bin/server`

-Running the client(s)
-`./bin/client`
+Start the client only after starting the server `./bin/client`

 Note:
 Both the client and server can only send a message once it has received one and vice versa.

-To avoid connection error: close the client before closing the server.
+To avoid subsequent connection error(s): close the client before closing the server.

 ### Net commands
 Check if port is in use: